Abnormal Pap Smears

 Arturo Sandoval, M.D.
 FACOG

-OB-GYN located in Shady Acres, Houston, TX
+OB-GYN located in Houston, TX

 An abnormal Pap smear can indicate cancer, but more often, it indicates another issue, like a yeast infection or HPV infection.
-The team at Houston Obstetrics & Gynecology offers advanced testing following abnormal Pap test results to help women in Shady Acres, Houston, TX, get the most appropriate care for their needs.
+The team at Houston Obstetrics & Gynecology offers advanced testing following abnormal Pap test results to help women in Houston, TX, get the most appropriate care for their needs.

 Abnormal Pap Smears Q & A